 Skip to main content

-It's a topic we don't often talk about, but it's all around us - the poop bacteria.
-This bacteria, also known as Escherichia coli or E. coli, can cause serious health problems.
-In this article, we take a closer look at poop bacteria, the risks it poses and how to combat it to prevent infections.
+It's a topic we don't often discuss, but it's all around us – commonly referred to as the poop bacteria.
+This bacterium, also known as Escherichia coli or E. coli, can cause serious health problems.
+In this article, we'll delve deeper into the poop bacteria, the risks it poses, and how to combat it to prevent infections.

 What is the poop bacteria?

-The poop bacteria, or Escherichia coli, is a bacteria that occurs naturally in the intestines of humans and animals.
-Most strains of E. coli are harmless and play an important role in digestion.
-However, there are certain strains of E. coli that can be harmful and cause infections.
+The poop bacteria, better known as Escherichia coli (E. coli), is a gram-negative, rod-shaped bacteria that naturally occurs in the intestines of humans and warm-blooded animals like mammals.
+Most E. coli strains are harmless and play an important role in promoting digestion and producing vitamin K. However, there are certain strains of E. coli that can be harmful and cause infections.

 Types of E. coli bacteria

-There are several types of E. coli bacteria, some of which can cause serious illnesses.
-One of the best-known harmful strains is E. coli O157:H7, which is often associated with foodborne outbreaks.
-Other harmful strains include E. coli O104:H4 and E. coli O145.
+There are various types of E. coli, both harmless and harmful variants.
+Pathogenic strains can be categorised into groups such as Shiga toxin-producing E. coli (STEC) and enteropathogenic E. coli (EHEC) [1].
+One of the most well-known harmful strains is E. coli O157, which is often associated with foodborne outbreaks, especially due to undercooked meat [2].
+Other harmful strains include E. coli O104 and E. coli O145.

 Transmission and spread